RachWalm/high-score/README.md

 ### Storage

-As the information in this example isn't going to be updated etc and is already stored in a JSON file in-memory storage should be sufficient and connecting to a database or an input is unnecessary.
+As the information in this example isn't going to be updated etc and is already stored in a JSON file in-memory storage should be sufficient.
+Connecting to a database or an input is unnecessary/not requested.

 ### Design decisions

 1. Docker containers, user accounts and security for the app is not requested so assumed not required.
 I am aware of Docker and know it would make it easier to run from machine to machine, but I haven't ever used it to build an image etc. with the restricted timescale this won't be included in the project.
+I have Docker installed on my machine and a course downloaded but haven't started it yet.
 2. As it is a single page app I am not going to use a base.html to have a standardised format for the headings and footers etc across the site.
 3. The rules provided to calculate the leaderboard needed to be done in reverse order for efficiency of the code.
 Each step would lead to a new list so that the original data wasn't compromised, with the new list being smaller and simpler than the previous so the processing reduces.
 Therefore the processing needs to be done per function: